siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 000 Summary.md

 A torus carries exactly two independent non-contractible cycles.
 The flow winding around each cycle is an integer, so the toroidal mode is characterized by a winding pair $(m, n)$.
-These integers are topologically rigid under source-free evolution: smooth dynamics cannot change an integer winding without a phase slip, and source-free Maxwell dynamics forbids phase slips.
-The two conserved winding numbers are recovered as charge and spin.
-Neither is a separately postulated quantity; both emerge from the topology of the simplest self-sustaining closure.
+These integers are topologically rigid under continuous source-free evolution.
+The through-hole of the toroidal closure acts as a directed magnetic moment — an oriented, conserved quantity whose sign and class are fixed by the winding before any force law is written.

-The through-hole flux of the toroidal mode — the oriented projection of the winding through the aperture — extends outward into the non-simply-connected exterior.
-Because $\nabla\cdot\mathbf{G} = 0$ everywhere, this flux is distributed over shells of increasing area and therefore falls as $1/r^2$.
-This is the source-free account of the inverse-square field attributed to a charged body: no primitive source is required, only a topologically non-trivial closure.
+Charge is recovered as the $(m, n)$ energy flow of the toroidal shell projected onto successive enclosing shells.
+Because the same organized flow is distributed over shells of increasing area, its surface density falls as $1/r^2$.
+This is the source-free account of the inverse-square field: no primitive source is required, only a topologically non-trivial closure whose interior organization continues outward.

 The same picture gives mechanics in effective form.
 Energy flow carries momentum, and force is the net momentum flux across the boundary of a localized